ericspod/Eidolon/INSTALLATION.md

 (This assumes the Eidolon directory is in your home directory and Anaconda was installed to the default place)

+### Ubuntu 14.*

+Install Python by following the manual install instructions below.
+Do not use Anaconda unless you want to recompile Eidolon, the included binaries were compiled again the default system Python.

+The Ogre3D library distributed with this version of Ubuntu is needed, so install the following:

+ * libogre-1.9.0

 ### Manual Python Install

 The simplest way to install these on is all together on the command line: